-- The positioning sensor is correctly mounted; in particular, at the correct working distance (see chapter 6 "Mounting"). - The positioning sensor is correctly connected (see chapter 7 "Electrical connection"). - The application data is set via the webConfig tool (see chapter 9 "Commissioning Leuze electronic webConfig tool"). - The housing hood of the positioning sensor is aligned parallel to the marker. - The marker is as close as possible to the center of the positioning sensor's region of interest.
+- The positioning sensor is correctly mounted; in particular, at the correct working distance (see chapter 6 "Mounting"). - The positioning sensor is correctly connected (see chapter 7 "Electrical connection"). - The application data is set via the webConfig tool (see chapter 9 "Starting up the device Leuze web-Config tool"). - The housing hood of the positioning sensor is aligned parallel to the marker. - The marker is as close as possible to the center of the positioning sensor's region of interest.